-The Venice Airport can only be moved with the prior permission of the FAA.
-If the City built a new airport elsewhere to the current FAA standards, including all existing facilities, equal or better utility and all work completed, the FAA would likely be willing to approve moving the airport and the closure of the existing facility.
+Venice Airport can be moved only with the prior permission of the FAA.
+If the city built a new airport elsewhere to the current FAA standards, including all existing facilities, equal or better utility and all work completed, the FAA would likely be willing to approve moving the airport and the closure of the existing facility.
 Any new Venice Municipal Airport would have to be completed and operational before the existing airport could be closed.
-The cost to build a new airport comparable to the existing airport, including facilities, based on an earlier study has been estimated to be in excess of \$130 million.
+The cost to build a new airport comparable to the existing airport, including facilities, based on a very earlier study has been estimated to be more than \$130 million.
 The City in the past did contract for an evaluation of the cost and feasibility of moving the airport.
-The results of the study were that such an action was un-affordable and, therefore, not feasible.
+The results of the study were that moving the airport was un-affordable and, therefore, not feasible.